Draft Beer Systems FAQs

 How Long Will a Keg of Beer Stay Fresh Once it is Tapped?

 Draft beer, especially non-pasteurized, should be kept cold, preferably at about 38ºF and is generally best consumed within 30 days.
-Temperatures above 45ºF may cause the beer to turn sour and become cloudy.
+Temperatures above 45ºF may cause the beer to turn sour and become butty.
 If your beer kegerator is well-maintained, pasteurized beer can usually keep for up to four months, or even six months if you disconnect the beer and gas lines.
 Unpasteurized beer has a much shorter lifespan and should usually be consumed within two months.

 How Should I Maintain my Kegerator?